pivotal/docs-tap/tap-gui/plugins/app-live-view-springboot.hbs.md

 This tracks live threads and daemon threads real-time.
 It is a snapshot of different thread states.
 Navigating to a thread state displays all the information about a particular thread and its stack trace.

-Use the search feature enables to search for threads by thread ID or state.
+Use the search feature to search for threads by thread ID or state.
 The refresh icon refreshes to the latest state of the threads.
 You can view more thread details by clicking on the Thread ID.
 The page also has a feature to download thread dump data for analysis purposes.